Advantages of Income Equality

 The ability to earn more than others helps inspire people to work harder and strive to innovate and produce more and better products.
 Without greater incentives for successful work, there will be dramatically less production, innovation, and wealth.
 If people who do not work, or do not work hard, receive the same or similar rewards as people who work hard, research, and invest significant time and resources to produce, the latter loses motivation to be productive.
 The result will be that everyone works considerably less, and few people are inspired to innovate.
 This is what happened in the former Soviet Union, and is currently contributing to the economic stagnation in communist countries such as Venezuela, Cuba and North Korea.

-In industrially developed countries, entrepreneurs such as Henry Ford, John D. Rockefeller, and currently, Microsoft CEO Bill Gates and many others have helped advance our economy through their inventions in various industries.
+In industrially developed countries, entrepreneurs such as Henry Ford, JP Morgan, Andrew Carnegie, Thomas Edison, John D. Rockefeller, and more recently, Apple’s Steve Jobs, Microsoft’s Bill Gates, Facebook and Instagram’s Mark Zuckerberg, Blog guru Ariana Huffington, television entrepreneur Oprah Winfrey, music legends Jay Z and Beyonce, Amazon’s Jeff Bezos, Google’s Larry Page and and Sergey Brin, and many others have helped to advance our economy and standard of living through their inventions in various industries.
 In large part, they were motivated to do this because of the rewards associated with their efforts.
 This may seem selfish, but they have also helped many others live more comfortably and obtain jobs.
 Ayn Rand wrote about the virtues of this selfishness in her bestseller “Atlas Shrugged”.
-Adam Smith’s invisible hand concept describes that the selfish efforts of each entrepreneur and each worker not only contributes to her/his own well-being, but also to the well-being of the economy as a whole.
-Both philosophers/economists supported the idea of voluntary donations to help people in need.
+Adam Smith’s invisible hand concept describes that the selfish efforts of each entrepreneur and each worker not only contributes to this person’s own well-being, but also to the well-being of the economy as a whole.
+In order to keep taxes reasonably low and optimize the incentive to work and innovate, both Ayn Rand and Adam Smith strongly opposed extensive government welfare programs.
+Instead, they supported the idea of voluntary charity donations to help those in need.